-Town Hall reopened to the public on June 15, but the Town still encourages residents to utilize our remote services when possible.
+Town Hall is open to the public, but we still encourage you to utilize our remote services when possible.
 You can find out how to access each department’s services here.

 - Town Hall & Other Facilities Adjusted Operations